mmorandi/RTAI/Beginner's-guide.md

 RTAI example 2

-This example is like the first one, but it uses the shared memory, instead of fifos, to communicate between Linux and the RTAI-layer.
+This example is like the first one, but it uses the shared memory, instead of fifos, to communicate between Linux and the **RTAI**-layer.
 The common data space is declared in the header fileparameters.h.

 ```
 # MAKEFILE -------------------------